yoonalimsuwan/REAL-FOLD-ONE/README.md

 The real_fold_one_ht.py module handles all in silico mutagenesis — from single‑mutation scans to double‑mutant epistasis — with checkpointing and multi‑GPU support.

+Energy Model
+The HT scanner uses a fast coarse‑grained potential derived from the core SOC kernel and sequence‑dependent terms:

+· Protein: hydrophobicity‑based contact energy (Miyazawa‑Jernigan style).
+· DNA/RNA: base‑stacking and Watson‑Crick pairing pseudo‑energies.
+· Local relaxation: only residues within ±window of the mutation are free to move.

 Targeted vs Full Scan